-Series B Preferred Stock 600,000 shares of Series B Preferred Stock will be offered as part of the Units through our underwriters in this offering on a firm commitment basis.
+Series B Preferred Stock

+600,000 shares of Series B Preferred Stock will be offered as part of the Units through our underwriters in this offering on a firm commitment basis.

 Ranking.
 The Series B Preferred Stock ranks senior to our common stock and on parity with our Series A Preferred Stock with respect to payment of dividends and rights upon liquidation, dissolution or winding up.

-Stated Value .
-Each share of Series B Preferred Stock will have an initial "Stated Value" of \$, subject to appropriate adjustment in relation to certain events, such as recapitalizations, stock dividends, stock splits, stock combinations, reclassifications or similar events affecting our Series B Preferred Stock, as set forth in the sections of our charter that set forth the rights, preferences and limitations of the Series B Preferred Stock.
-Dividends .
-Holders of Series B Preferred Stock are entitled to receive, when and as authorized by our board of directors and declared by us out of legally available funds, cumulative cash dividends on each share of Series B Preferred Stock at an annual rate of percent (%) of the Stated Value.
-Dividends on each share of Series B Preferred Stock will begin accruing on, and will be cumulative from, the date of issuance.
-We expect to continue to pay dividends on the Series B Preferred Stock monthly, unless our results of operations, our general financing conditions, general economic conditions, applicable provisions of Maryland law or other factors make it imprudent to do so.
-We also expect to continue to authorize and declare dividends on the shares of Series B Preferred Stock on a monthly basis payable on the day of the month following the month for which the dividend was declared (or the next business day if the day is not a business day).
+Stated Value.
+Each share of Series B Preferred Stock will have an initial "Stated Value" of \$, subject to appropriate adjustment in relation to certain events, such as recapitalizations, stock dividends, stock splits, stock combinations, reclassifications or similar events affecting our Series B Preferred Stock, as set forth in the sections of our charter that set forth the rights, preferences and limitations of the Series B Preferred Stock

+Dividends.
+Holders of Series B Preferred Stock are entitled to receive, when and as authorized by our board of directors and declared by us out of legally available funds, cumulative cash dividends on each share of Series B Preferred Stock at an annual rate percent (%) of the Stated Value.
+Dividends on each share of Series B of Preferred Stock will begin accruing on, and will be cumulative from, the date of issuance.
+We expect to continue to pay dividends on the Series B Preferred Stock quarterly, unless our results of operations, our general financing conditions, general economic conditions, applicable provisions of Maryland law or other factors make it imprudent to do so.
+We also expect to continue to authorize and declare dividends on the shares of Series B Preferred Stock on a quarterly basis payable quarterly in arrears on or before the fifteenth day of each January, April, July and October of each year (or the next business day if the day is not a business day).
 The timing and amount of such dividends will be determined by our board of directors, in its sole discretion, and may vary from time to time.